 Orangeries were just starting to become more prevalent, as their solid perimeter roof structure provided greater flexibility in terms of their use.
 This orangery from 2006 (above left), with its red brick dwarf walls to match those of the main house and its central roof lantern, was an early indication of how these designs would evolve.
 Paint colours trends were changing with the use of greens becoming common, whilst our continued ability to work sympathetically with period and listed buildings was evident.

 Orangery kitchen extensions (above left), with their relaxed, open plan style, were starting to feature in this decade, before going to become a fixture of recent years.
 But it was not all about contemporary design, as this traditional stone-built orangery with timber windows and doors perfectly illustrates (above right).

 As the years progressed, David Salisbury was regularly asked to design and work with a wide-range of commercial projects, something that has grown to become a significant part of our portfolio nowadays.
 Good examples from this period were this orangery restaurant extension and orangery for Phyllis Court, a private member’s club in Oxford – both completed in 2008.

 Moving towards the end of the decade, some of the designs that we were starting to see are still influencing the work we do today.
 This stunning orangery in Essex (above right), with its smooth, clean lines was a particular favourite; whilst this twin garden room extension in London opened up the rear of this property (shown above left) to create large open plan living space and much larger kitchen extension.

-Of course, we’re fans of each and every project we do(!!) – but if you have a particular favourite, let us know which one and why via the comments below or join us on our social media channels.
+Of course, we’re fans of each and every project we do(!!) – but if you have a particular favourite, let us know which one and why via our social media channels.